The ultimate guide to Kitchen Knives

 Kitchen knives are essential tools for any chef.
 When used properly, they don’t just make your food preparation faster and easier – they actually make it safer too.
 It’s important to pick the right knife for the job, and know how to use it properly.
 However, with so many knives out there and so many different things to cook, this can be easier said than done!
 In this helpful guide to kitchen knives we’ll learn all about kitchen knives, from knife construction to chopping techniques and how to care for your knives.

-Let’s go through what kitchen knives are made of as well as the main construction methods used to build them.
+Let’s start with what kitchen knives are made of as well as the main construction methods used to build them.
 Then we’ll have a look at the different parts of the knife and why each is important.

 Once you’ve decided what type of knife you want, there are a couple more things to consider before you can buy one.
 Firstly, you ought to decide what material you want the blade to be made from.
 The blades can be made of a variety of materials, as outlined below: